 - Waiver of Premium: In case of accidental disability or diagnosis with critical illness the future premium payable under the term insurance policy would be waived off by the insurance company under the Waiver of Premium rider.
 The Waiver of premium rider is sometimes inbuilt and sometimes offered as an add-on under the term insurance policy.

-For best term life insurance policies please visit https://www.policybachat.com/life-insurance where we have a dedicated team of agents to assist you with your term life insurance requirements.
+For best Term Life Insurance policies please visit our portal where we have a dedicated team of agents to assist you with your term life insurance requirements.